syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 ## Freehand drawing

-The Freehand Draw annotation tool in the Image Editor component is a versatile feature that allows users to draw and sketch directly on the image using mouse or touch input.
+The Freehand Draw annotation tool in the Image Editor control is a versatile feature that allows users to draw and sketch directly on the image using mouse or touch input.
 This tool provides a flexible and creative way to add freehand drawings or annotations to the image.

+The `freehandDraw` method is used to enable or disable the freehand drawing option in the Image Editor control.

-Here is an example of using the EnableFreehandDraw method in a button click event.
+Here is an example of using the `freeHandDraw` method in a button click event.

 {% if page.publishingplatform == "aspnet-core" %}